Maazii/FlaskAppOnAWS-EC2/README.md

 Let me reassure you you do not need to worry.
 Terraform will organize all of them for you when it starts working with them.

 So now, if `terraform validate` was successful execute `terraform plan`.
 This command will provide all the actions Terraform is going to be taking, such as modifications of any resources or creating resources.

+Finally, if there have been no hiccups, execute `terraform apply`.
+This is the command after which Terraform will start pulling AWS Resources and this is where you can potentially incur costs in some scenarios but obviously due to the setup in this repository it will not be the case.

+*However, please note that despite the Free-Tier setup in this repository there limitations to Free-Tier.
+You would be wise to look them up yourselves but generally what I am aware of they are that after one year of Free-Tier you will incur costs no matter what, and there are also limitations while using Free-Tier for example the EC2 instance provides 750 hours of free usage each month.
+After which you will have to pay for your usage.
+Rely on the Cost Explorer in Billing and Cost Management to keep track of your usage.*